 For more about using MFA, see Configuring the Authentication Policy for Cato Clients.

-You can use the Cato Management Application to generate a CSV file with codes that are used to authenticate to the Client.
+You can use the CMA to generate a CSV file with codes that are used to authenticate to the Client.
 After a user successfully authenticates with the code, they are not required to authenticate again.

 For more about using registration codes, see Activating Users with a Registration Code.